 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.

 The probation period must be agreed upon in writing.
 The parties can agree on a probationary period of:

 The notice period must be the same for both the employer and the employee.
 It must be at least two months.
 It may be extended only by agreement between the employer and the employee.

 The notice period starts to run on the first day of the calendar month following the delivery of the notice and comes to an end upon the expiry of the last day of the relevant calendar month.

-Employees who have worked for at least 52 weeks of continuous employment with the same employer are entitled to four weeks of annual leave in the relevant calendar year.
+Employees who have worked at least 52 weeks of continuous employment with the same employer are entitled to four weeks of annual leave in the relevant calendar year.

 Decisions regarding temporary incapacity are processed through the electronic e-leave system in the Czech Republic.
 Temporary incapacity for work occurs when an employee is recognized by a doctor who is temporarily incapacitated for work according to the health insurance regulation.

 The first 14 days of sick leave are paid by the employer.
 From the 15th day of sick leave, employees are entitled to sickness benefits from the sickness insurance.